caltechlibrary/dataset/README.md

 It is guided by the idea that you should be able to work with text files, the JSON objects documents, with standard Unix text utilities.
 It is intended to be simple to use with minimal setup (e.g.
-`dataset init mycollection.ds` would create a new collection called 'mycollection.ds').
-It is built around a few abstractions -- dataset stores JSON objects in collections, collections are a folder(s) containing the JSON object documents and any attachments, a collections.json file describes the mapping of keys to folder locations).
+`dataset init mycollection.ds` creates a new collection called 'mycollection.ds').
+It is built around a few abstractions -- dataset stores JSON objects in collections, collections are folder(s) containing a pairtree of JSON object documents and any attachments, a collections.json file describing the mapping of keys to folder locations).
 _dataset_ takes minimal system resources and keeps all content, except JSON object attachments, in plain UTF-8 text.
-Attachments are stored using the venerable "tar" archive format.

-The choice of plain UTF-8 and tar balls is intended to help future proof reading dataset collections.
+The choice of plain UTF-8 and future proof reading dataset collections.
 Care has been taken to keep _dataset_ simple enough and light weight enough that it will run on a machine as small as a Raspberry Pi while being equally comfortable on a more resource rich server or desktop environment.
-It should be easy to do alternative implementations in any language that has good string, JSON support and memory management.
+It should be easy to do alternative implementations in any language having a good string library, JSON support and memory management.